-The MS ExcelTM based MRL Users Guide was developed to supplement this Deskbook and provide the user with most of the information needed to perform an assessment utilizing the MRL criteria at any stage of the acquisition or product development lifecycle.
-The User's Guide consists of six worksheets:
+The MS Excel[TM] based MRL Users Guide was developed to supplement this Deskbook and provide the user with most of the information needed to perform an assessment utilizing the MRL criteria at any stage of the acquisition or product development life cycle.

+7.1.1 MRL Users Guide Worksheets

+The MRL Users Guide consists of six named worksheets:

-- 1. The first worksheet contains instructions on how to operate the Guide. - 2.
-The second worksheet is the digital Users Guide that has the capability to display detailed information about the MRL or Product Life-cycle simply by clicking on a given cell or icon for which information is desired.
+Introduction - The first worksheet contains instructions on how to operate the Users Guide.

+Users Guide - The second worksheet is the digital Users Guide.
+Each cell is linked to a pop-up dialog box that will display detailed information about the MRL or product life cycle simply by clicking on a given cell or icon for which information is desired.
 The cells down Column A provide information about the specific threads that are traced in that row of the matrix.
-The cells and icons in Rows 2 through 6 display information about the phases of the Product Life-Cycle, Acquisition Reviews, Acquisition Milestone descriptions, MRL definitions and background information for that stage of the product life-cycle. - 3.
-The third worksheet is a list of definitions for terms typically used in the acquisition and manufacturing readiness assessment process. - 4.
-The fourth worksheet is a list of acronyms commonly used in manufacturing and in the development and acquisition process. - 5.
-The fifth worksheet contains an MRL Matrix for those who wish to view or print the entire matrix on a single sheet. - 6.
-The sixth worksheet contains a complete list of questions (criteria), derived from the MRL criteria, to be used in assessments of manufacturing readiness.
-This Questionnaire is intended to be tailored to the system, subsystem, or component being assessed and be limited to questions focused on the target MRL or one level lower.
+The cells and icons in Rows 2 through 6 display information about the phases of the Product Life Cycle, Acquisition Reviews, Acquisition Milestone descriptions, MRL definitions and background information for that stage of the product life cycle.

+Definitions - The third worksheet is a list of definitions for terms typically used in the acquisition and manufacturing readiness assessment process.

+Acronyms - The fourth worksheet is a list of acronyms commonly used in manufacturing and in the development and acquisition process.

+MRL Printable Matrix - The fifth worksheet contains an MRL Matrix for those who wish to view or print the entire matrix on a single sheet.

+Questionnaire - The sixth worksheet contains a complete list of questions in a table format, derived from the MRL criteria, to be used in MRL Assessments.
+This questionnaire is intended to be tailored to the system, subsystem, or component being assessed and be limited to questions focused on the target MRL or one level lower.
 The user may make a copy of the questionnaire which can then be sorted and tailored to select appropriate questions for the item and target MRL.

-7.1.1 Description of the "Mega-Data Sheet"
+7.1.2 Description of the Pop-up Boxes

-Selecting a specific cell in the MRL criteria matrix will display a "Mega-Data Sheet" with the following: The thread designation (i.e.,A1, B2, etc.) and MRL level (1 through 10) will appear at the top.
-The criteria of the cell will appear in the next block for reference to let the user know which cell is being viewed.
-The main body of the Data Sheet will contain the following information:
+Selecting a specific cell in the MRL Users Guide worksheet will display a pop-up dialog box with the following: The Sub-thread (i.e., A1, B2, etc.) and the Maturity level (MRL 1 through MRL 10) will appear at the top.
+The MRL Criteria Matrix criterion is in the next block for reference to let the user know which cell is being viewed.
+The Help Text section of the dialog box contains the following information: